Knowledge, like spare parts or your budget, is a key resource in maintenance.

-For example, when you’re short-staffed, it’s more difficult to keep up with both scheduled and unscheduled maintenance.
+For example, when you’re short-staffed, it’s more difficult to keep up with both scheduled maintenance and unscheduled maintenance.
 This leads to more downtime, less production, and lost revenue.
 Unplanned downtime costs anywhere from $3,000 to $200,000 an hour and results in a failure to deliver services to customers 46% of the time.

 Finally, if your facility doesn’t have a solid system for storing information, you’re likely to lose a lot of knowledge after someone leaves.
 In fact, it’s been found that about 70% of an employee’s knowledge is lost when they leave an organization.
 This can result in fewer resources for existing staff and a longer training period for new employees.

 Four strategies for reducing turnover in maintenance

 The first rule of reducing turnover in maintenance is to forget about the things you can’t change (paycheques, retirement) and focus on the areas you can (creating an efficient, fulfilling work environment).
 Here are four ways to achieve that.